Golden Age of Argentine cinema: 1939–1945: Turn to bourgeois topics

-A scene from Francisco Múgica's Así es la vida (1939), which marked a turning point in the adoption of bourgeois settings.
+A scene from Francisco Mugica's Así es la vida (1939), which marked a turning point in the adoption of bourgeois settings.

-By the early 1940s, audiences had shifted significantly: women and children formed the majority of cinema-goers, and studios increasingly tailored films to domestic, family-oriented consumption.
-Argentina Sono Film promoted itself as "a family that makes films for families", while Lumiton emphasized its orientation toward more cosmopolitan and nocturnal themes.
-The premiere on July 19, 1939, of Así es la vida, directed by Francisco Mugica and produced by Lumiton, is regarded as a turning point for the themes, stars, directors and representation universes in Argentine cinema.
+By the early 1940s, audiences had shifted significantly: the majority of cinema-goers were women and children, and studios increasingly tailored films to domestic, family-oriented consumption.
+Argentina Sono Film promoted itself as "a family that makes films for families", while Lumiton emphasized its orientation toward more cosmopolitan themes.

+The release of Así es la vida (1939) is regarded as a turning point for the themes, stars, directors and representation universes in Argentine cinema.
 For the first time, the ascending middle class and the bourgeoisie emerged as protagonists who elicited empathy and identification from the audience, in contrast to previous cinema that criticized and portrayed the upper classes as villains.
-Unlike the ruling clases depicted in Manuel Romero's films, associated with the imagery of an elite land-owning oligarchy, the protagonists of Así es la vida belong to an industrial and professional bourgeoisie, something that promoted ideas of social ascent and appealed to the middle classes, through its celebration of hard work and family unity.
+Unlike the ruling classes depicted in Manuel Romero's films, associated with the imagery of an elite land-owning oligarchy, the protagonists of Así es la vida belong to an industrial and professional bourgeoisie, something that promoted ideas of social ascent and appealed to the middle classes, through its celebration of hard work and family unity.
 The film did not target differentiated audiences but encompassed both lower and middle to upper-class sectors, allowing identification for the latter while also shaping specific imaginations and aspirations; by integrating modernity into the national reality, it reconciled both factors through the exaltation of the family as a point of balance.

 Mirtha Legrand in Adolescencia (1942), directed by Francisco Mugica, a prime example of the cine de ingenuas style.